syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - Occurs if the fraction is less than 0.
+&#35;NUM! - Occurs if the fraction is less than 0.

-#DIV/0! - Occurs if the fraction is equal to 0.
+&#35;DIV/0! - Occurs if the fraction is equal to 0.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img1.png)

+_DOLLARDE_

 ### DOLLARFR